Elmer Hemrich was born 18 Sept. 1890 in Alma, WI, a son of Alvin Hemrich

 and Wilhelmina "Minnie" Rutschow.
 Minnie was born in Ganchendorf, Germany,

-and his Alvin in Alma, WI.
+and his father, Alvin, in Alma, WI.
 Elmer's father was engaged in the brewing industry

 his entire life, beginning when he assisted his brother, William, manage the

 family brewery in Alma.
-He then brought his wife and young son Elmer to the West
+Alvin then brought his wife and young son Elmer to the West

 then took a position at the

-there home.
-In 1905 Elmer's youngest brother, Walter, was in Seattle.
+their home.
+In 1905 Elmer's youngest brother, Walter, was born in Seattle.

-Elmer passed his school days in Seattle attending public schools, as well as Wilson's Modern Business College.
+Elmer passed his early days in Seattle attending public schools, as well as Wilson's Modern Business College.

 His father had purchased the